Kevin Smith: As a filmmaker

 Smith's second film, Mallrats, Jason Lee's debut as a leading man, did not fare as well as expected.
 It received a critical drubbing and earned only $2.2 million at the box office despite playing on more than 500 screens.
 Mallrats was more successful in the home video market.

 Widely hailed as Smith's best film, 1997's Chasing Amy marked what Quentin Tarantino called "a quantum leap forward" for Smith.
 Starring Mallrats alumni Jason Lee, Joey Lauren Adams and Ben Affleck, the $250,000 film earned $12 million at the box office, wound up on a number of critics' year-end best lists, and won two Independent Spirit Awards (for Screenplay and Supporting Actor for Lee).
-The film received some criticism from members of the lesbian community, who felt that it reinforced the perception that lesbians merely needed to find the right man.
+The film received some criticism from members of the lesbian community, who felt that it reinforced the perception that lesbians merely need to find the right man.
 Smith, whose brother Donald is gay, found this accusation frustrating, as he has endeavored to be a pro-LGBT filmmaker, believing that sexuality is more fluid, with social taboos, not sexual desire, preventing more people from expressing bisexuality.

 Smith's fourth film, Dogma (1999), featured an all-star cast and was mired in controversy.
 A religious-themed comedy that starred a post-Good Will Hunting Ben Affleck and Matt Damon, as well as Chris Rock, Salma Hayek, George Carlin, Alan Rickman, Linda Fiorentino, and Lee and Mewes, it was criticized by the Catholic League.
 The film debuted at the 1999 Cannes Film Festival, out of competition.
 Released on 800 screens in November 1999, the $10 million film earned $30 million.

 Smith then focused the spotlight on the two characters who had appeared in supporting roles in his previous four films.
 Jay and Silent Bob Strike Back featured an all-star cast, with many familiar faces returning from those four films.
 Affleck and Damon appear as themselves filming a mock sequel to Good Will Hunting.
 The $20 million film earned $30 million at the box office and received mixed reviews from critics.